redcode/Z80/README.md

 ## Building

-To build the emulator you must install [Z](https://github.com/redcode/Z), a **header only** library that provides types and macros.
+To build the emulator you must install [Z](https://zeta.st), a **header only** library that provides types and macros.
 This is the only dependency, the standard C library and its headers are not used and the emulator doesn't need to be dynamically linked against any library.

 A [premake4](https://premake.github.io) file and a Xcode project and are provided to build the emulator.
-They have the following targets:
+They include the following targets:

 Name | Description
 --- | ---